European Accessibility Act (EAA) Fines and Penalties (And How to Avoid Them)

 Non-compliance fines are administrative penalties for failing to meet EAA requirements.
 These fines typically range from €5,000 to €20,000 per issue, with each violation assessed separately based on its severity and context.

-For example, an e-commerce website could be fined €8,000 for not providing text alternatives for images.
+For example, an e-commerce website could be fined €8,000 for not providing alt text for images.
 This issue ranks lower on the severity scale but still makes the website inaccessible to visually impaired users relying on screen readers.

 On the other hand, an educational platform might face a €18,000 penalty for not supporting keyboard navigation.
 This higher severity violation prevents individuals with mobility impairments from accessing critical learning resources.